-FEP was founded in 2003 as a non-profit organization.
-Based in Minneapolis, a city with a vibrant tradition for support for the arts, FEP has achieved substantial results in its first decade, with its shows travelling to 35 countries on 4 continents, and catalogues produced in many different language editions.
+FEP is based in Minneapolis, a city with a vibrant tradition of support for the arts.
+FEP has achieved substantial results in its first two decades, with its shows travelling to 35 countries on 4 continents, and with catalogues produced in many different language editions

-Among the institutions we have worked with closely are the Musée de l’Elysée, Lausanne; the Jeu de Paume, Paris; the Kunsthaus, Zurich; the Art Gallery of Ontario, Toronto; the Musée national des beaux-arts du Québec; the Williams College Museum of Art, Williamstown, Mass.; the Museum of Art Fort Lauderdale, Florida; the Norton Museum of Art, West Palm Beach, Florida; Nelson-Atkins Museum of Art, Kansas City, Missouri; Haus der Kunst, Munich; Museo Nacional Centro de Arte Reina Sofia, Madrid; National Gallery of Victoria, Melbourne; Auckland Art Gallery, NZ; Ullens Center for Contemporary Art, Beijing; National Museum of Modern and Contemporary Art of Korea, Seoul.
+Among the institutions we have worked with closely are the following: Musée de l’Elysée, Lausanne; Jeu de Paume, Paris; Kunsthaus Zürich; Art Gallery of Ontario, Toronto; High Museum of Art Atlanta; Amon Carter Museum of American Art, Fort Worth.; Norton Museum of Art, West Palm Beach, Florida; Nelson-Atkins Museum of Art, Kansas City, Missouri; Haus der Kunst, Munich; Museo Nacional Centro de Arte Reina Sofia, Madrid; National Gallery of Victoria, Melbourne; Auckland Art Gallery, NZ; Ullens Center for Contemporary Art, Beijing; National Museum of Modern and Contemporary Art of Korea, Seoul.